 I wanted to be helpful but one designer said I provided too much feedback.
 He may have a point, but this felt like the only way I could get a suitable design.

-15. You May Have to Pay More Once the Competition Ends
+15. You May Have to Pay More Once the 99designs Contest Ends

-After I picked my winning design, I had to pay an extra EUR20 for stock images, which the designer used.
+After I picked my winning 99designs graphic design, I had to pay an extra EUR20 for stock images, which the designer used.

 This wasn’t a significant amount, but be prepared for these kind of expenses.
-If you’re worried, ask your favourite designer to clarify costs before you pick him or her.
+If you’re worried, ask your favourite partner or designer to clarify costs before you pick him or her.